dauparas/website/content/post/learning/index.md

 subtitle = "by Justas Dauparas"

 # Add a summary to display on homepage (optional).
-summary = "Some useful online lectures and books on machine learning!"
+summary = "Some books and online lectures on machine learning!"

 date = 2020-04-25T06:44:46-04:00
 draft = false